 During this time period, the use of acute circulatory support prior to transplant increased, more than doubling from 2002 to 2014.
 While mortality rates became similar between the two cohorts, the rate of post-transplant complications remained significantly higher in those patients who received acute circulatory support prior to transplantation, and the rates of important complications such as stroke and renal failure increased over time.

 The question of when and whether patients are "too sick" for heart transplantation is not explicitly described in the UNOS heart allocation proposal.
-Based on the proposed changes, there could be an acceleration of the number of patients who receive acute circulatory support prior to transplant.
+Given the reduction over time of mortality for patients who had temporary mechanical circulatory support, our data suggests recent changes are justified based on changing practice patterns and outcomes.
+However, based on the proposed changes, there could be an acceleration of the number of patients who receive acute circulatory support prior to transplant.
 This could shift the overall transplant candidate population towards sicker patients prior to transplantation and lead to longer wait times for other patients on the transplant list, while also increasing post-transplant morbidity and mortality, and overall cost to the healthcare system.

 The question of when patients are “too sick” also depends on the state of the art in transplantation, and has changed over time.
 If, as we found, the in-hospital mortality rates of transplant patients who require acute circulatory support converges with the mortality rate of patients who do not require acute circulatory support, advances in circulatory support might allow more patients to overcome critical cardiac failure and become transplant candidates.